 The Company has NOL carryforwards with which to offset its future taxable income for U.S. federal income tax reporting purposes.
 As of December 31, 2018, there was no annual limitation on the Company's ability to use U.S. federal NOLs to reduce future income taxes.
 However, the Company may be subject to substantial annual limitations provided by the Internal Revenue Code (the "IRC") if an "ownership change," as defined in Section 382 of the IRC, occurs with respect to the Company's capital stock.
 Generally, an ownership change occurs if certain persons or groups increase their aggregate ownership of the Company's total capital stock by more than 50 percentage points in a three-year period.
 If an ownership change occurs, the Company's ability to use domestic pre-change in ownership NOLs to reduce taxable income is generally limited to an annual amount based on (i) the fair market value of its stock immediately prior to the ownership change multiplied by the long-term tax-exempt interest rate plus (ii) under certain circumstances, realized built-in gains on certain assets held prior to the ownership change for the first five years after the ownership change.
-Although pre-change in ownership NOLs that exceed the Section 382 limitation in any year continue to be allowed as carryforwards for the remainder of the 20-year carryforward period (indefinite carryforward period for NOLs generated in taxable years ended after December 31, 2017) and can be used to offset taxable income for years within the carryforward period for any loss year expires.
+Although pre-change in ownership NOLs that exceed the Section 382 limitation in any year continue to be allowed as carryforwards for the remainder of the 20-year carryforward period (indefinite carryforward period for NOLs generated in taxable years ended after December 31, 2017) and can be used to offset taxable income for years within the carryforward period subject to the limitation in each year, the use of the remaining pre-change in ownership NOLs for the loss year will be prohibited if the carryforward period for any loss year expires.
 If the Company should fail to generate a sufficient level of taxable income prior to the expiration of the NOL carryforward periods, then it will lose the ability to apply the NOLs as offsets to future taxable income.
 Similar limitations also apply to certain U.S. federal tax credits.
-In April 2019, Weichai exercised the Weichai Warrant resulting in Weichai becoming the majority owner of the outstanding shares of the Company's Common Stock.
-The Company believes that this will
+In April 2019, Weichai exercised the